War in Donbas: Russian involvement

-Before hostilities, separatism in the Donbas enjoyed limited support, and there was little evidence of support for an armed uprising.
-Only Russian intervention prevented an immediate Ukrainian resolution to the conflict.
-As a result, in the run up to the August 2014 invasion, Russia had also decided to replace many of the hardline leaders of the separatist movement, including Igor Girkin and DPR prime minister Alexander Borodai.
-These replacements, taken together with the subsequent invasion, represented another turning point in the nature of the conflict.
-Given the recent military failings of the DPR and the LPR, Russia decided that it could no longer rely on a patchwork of irregular fighters in the Donbas, and ordered a change in leadership.
-It abandoned the hardline Russian citizen-led separatist project, which it had been unable to fully control, and replaced it with the idea of special status for Donbas within Ukraine, and a more obedient local-based DPR/LPR command.
-This represented a Russian attempt to "indigenise" the conflict, using the militarily insignificant local pro-Russian political activists as political cover for the advancement of Russian interests in Ukraine.
-Former DNR prime minister Borodai later stated that about 50,000 Russian citizens had fought for the separatists by mid-2015, not counting regular Russian troops that had intervened since August 2014.
+In the run up to the August 2014 invasion, Russia had decided to replace many of the hardline leaders of the separatist movement, including Igor Girkin and DPR prime minister Alexander Borodai.
+These replacements, taken together with the subsequent invasion, represented another turning point in the conflict.
+It abandoned the Russian citizen-led separatist project, which it had been unable to fully control, and replaced it with the idea of special status for Donbas within Ukraine, and a more obedient DPR/LPR command.
+This represented a Russian attempt to "indigenise" the conflict, using the insignificant local pro-Russian political activists as cover for the advancement of Russian interests in Ukraine.

 Russian forces and equipment participated in the Second Battle of Donetsk Airport and the Battle of Debaltseve.
-A report released by the Royal United Services Institute in March 2015 said that "the presence of large numbers of Russian troops on Ukrainian sovereign territory" had become a "permanent feature" of the war in the Donbas since the August 2014 invasion.
+A report released by the Royal United Services Institute in March 2015 said that "the presence of large numbers of Russian troops on Ukrainian sovereign territory" had become a "permanent feature" of the war since the August 2014 invasion.

-Following the Ukrainian defeat at Debaltseve, the parties to the conflict signed the Minsk II agreement to end the fighting on 15 February 2015.
-These terms were highly favourable to Russia, in that they required Ukraine to grant "special status" to the separatist-held areas, and reintegrate them into Ukraine, similar to the federalisation espoused by pro-Russian protesters in early 2014.
+The terms of the Minsk agreement were highly favourable to Russia, in that they required Ukraine to grant "special status" to the separatist-held areas, and reintegrate them into Ukraine, similar to the federalisation espoused by pro-Russian protesters in early 2014.
 This would establish a Russian "strategic hook" within Ukraine that could be used to prevent future integration of that country with the European Union or NATO.

-In a press conference on 17 December 2015, Russian president Vladimir Putin acknowledged for the first time that there had been a Russian military presence in the Donbas region, though he said that this did not mean that there were "Russian troops" there.
+Former DPR prime minister Borodai said that about 50,000 Russian citizens had fought for the separatists by mid-2015, not counting regular Russian troops that had invaded.
+In a press conference on 17 December 2015, Russian president Vladimir Putin acknowledged for the first time that there had been a Russian military presence in the Donbas, though saying this did not mean there were "Russian troops" there.

 By September 2015, the separatist units, at the battalion level and up, were acting under direct command of officers of the Russian Armed Forces.
 Ukraine, the United States, and some analysts consider them to be under the command of Russia's 8th Combined Arms Army, which was re-formed within the Russian Southern Military District for this specific task in 2017.